ncatlab/nlab-content/pages/1201.md

 Although the statement here refers to proper classes, it can also be formulated as an axiom schema that makes no mention of classes.

-# Alternative formulations #
+## Alternative formulations #

-While the statement above follows how the axiom of foundation is generally *used* ---to prove properties of pure sets by [[transfinite induction]]---it is complicated.
+While the statement above follows how the axiom of foundation is generally *used* ---to prove properties of pure sets by [[transfinite induction]]---, it is complicated.
 Two alternative formulations are given by the following lemmas:

 +-- {: .num_lemma #InfiniteDescent}
 ###### Lemma